Preparing for winter weather

-With winter just around the corner, it’s important to closely follow local weather forecasts and warnings and be familiar with seasonal weather terminology.
+With winter weather just around the corner, it’s important to closely follow local weather forecasts and warnings and be familiar with seasonal weather terminology.
 This knowledge could save lives.

 Listening to a Specific Area Message Encoding (SAME) Weather Radio is one of the best ways to monitor severe winter weather notices.
 These radios only receive weather alerts for your specific county or the surrounding area.
 SAME Weather Radios provide an alerting tone when the weather-watching tone occurs for specifically Harlan County or a designated area that you may choose.